rahmansadat/FitFanatic/README.md

 - Log workout sessions.
 - Discover exercises that target specific body-parts.
 - Score points by logging workouts and earn badges.
-- Get inspired by motivational quotes.
-- View a record of all workouts logged.
+- View a complete record of all workouts logged.

-## Technologies
-- .NET MAUI
-- SQLite

 ## Contributing
 All contributions are welcome.
 Do not hesitate to submit a pull request if you wish to contribute.